RockLogicGmbH/slashing-guard/README.md

 # Slashing Guard

-Slashing Guard is a [monitoring service](docs/slashing-guard-flow.png) for LIDO node operators that will alarm you team instantly via [Telegram](https://telegram.org/) if a validator is getting slashed.
+Slashing Guard is a [monitoring service](docs/slashing-guard-flow.png) for LIDO node operators that will alarm your team instantly via [Telegram](https://telegram.org/) if a validator is getting slashed.

 # Table of Contents